 It's August.
 It is hot.
 It is humid.
 Mosquitoes everywhere.
 Summer in Japan can be a real pain.
-It always makes me wonder how in the world people back in the days survived without air conditioning.
+It always makes me wonder how in the world people back in the days survived this heat without air conditioning.

-Everyone's favorite summer event is hands down, Matsuri, the local festivals packed with food stalls and festival games.
-They are normally sponsored by shrines and temples, revelers amid a lively atmosphere of Japanese drums and flutes and the seductive smell of grilled corn basted with a soy sauce glaze. this scent always always gets me.
+First off, everyone's favorite summer event is hands down, Matsuri, the local festivals packed with food stalls and festival games.
+They are normally sponsored by shrines and temples, revelers amid a lively atmosphere of Japanese drums and flutes and the seductive smell of grilled corn basted with a soy sauce glaze.
+This scent always gets me like movie theater popcorn.

 Dancing and stunning fireworks are part of the festivals, too.

-At night after taking a bath at onsen (hotspring), you look up to the stars with the soothing sound of wind chime and the scent of mosquito repellent coil, and you are fanning yourself in Yukata... ahhh this is the moment the japanese summer is awesome.
+At night after taking a bath at onsen (hotspring), you look up to the stars with the soothing sound of wind chime and the scent of mosquito repellent coil, and you are fanning yourself in Yukata... this is when I love Japanese summer.

-As the years pass, even the sticky weather, obnoxiously loud sound of cicada, and the scent of repelling incense smoke all become nostalgic like Miyazaki films.
+As the years pass, even the obnoxiously loud sound of cicada and the scent of repelling incense smoke all become nostalgic like Miyazaki films.

-b. benten has selected the following 5 essential summer items to celebrate the summer.
-All available at the online shop:
+b. benten has selected the following 5 essential summer items to celebrate the Japanese summer.
+All available at our online shop:

 1. Hand fan "UCHIWA" and "SENSU"

 A traditional fan is used to create a breeze to keep cool in hot weather.
 Uchiwa is a non-folding fan with a handle and Sensu is the folding version.
 Both are made of Japanese paper or cloth fixed to the handle and spines normally made of bamboo (sometimes sandalwood).

 One of the best summer symbols in Japan.
 It is traditionally hung from the eaves of a house during the summer.
 Most are made of glass and when the wind blows, a gentle chime will ring and the sound you hear in the humid summer brings you coolness.